alexandrezlima/documentations/docs/icongenerator.md

 	* 	$...$

 	So these are valid power of two sizes, defined by $2s$ x $2t$, where $s$ and $t$ are positive integer numbers.

+You can also choose a path to save your icons in the `Local Folder Path` textbox, but note that in this case you have to choose a `relative path`, as example: `Content/MyRandomFolder/MyIcons`.

 ### Background and foreground
 You can add your own custom background/foreground textures and/or remove the starter textures.
 To do this, open the `DT_Backgrounds` for backgrounds and `DT_Foregrounds` for foregrounds, both located in `Content → Icon Generator → Data Tables`.